 - Hollybank and Juggernaut

-For those who like to drool over future trails, head on over to Northern Tasmania Development's website and check out the Hollybank Mountain Bike Facility- Trail Master Plan 2013.
+For those who like to drool over future trails, check out the Hollybank Mountain Bike Facility- Trail Master Plan 2013 listed below.

 This document gives a great overview (including maps) of what is to come from the Hollybank MTB project and it's got me rather excited.